JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 - limitations of the generic Tables.jl interface for interacting with tabular data which, in common cases (DataFrames), has extra functionality that can be exploited
 - rolling out new data front-end for models to avoid unnecessary copying of data
 - in conjunction with your mentor, identify best design for introducing better sparse data support to MLJ models (e.g., naive Bayes)
-- implement a multi-threading and/or multi-processor parallelism to the current learning networks scheduler
+- implement multi-processor parallelism in the current learning networks scheduler
 - benchmark and profile common workflows to identify opportunities for further code optimizations
 - implement some of these optimizations